-Three evaluations have a global focus:
+Several evaluations have a global focus:

-- DFID PPA Independent progress review (4mb), Executive summary (19kb) and HelpAge management response (73kb).
+- DFID PPA Independent progress review (4mb), executive summary (19kb) and HelpAge management response (73kb).

-- DFID PPA Annual review (1.2mb), HelpAge management response (130kb).
+- DFID PPA annual review (1.2mb), HelpAge management response (130kb).

 - Age Demands Action external assessment (70kb), Impact of Age Demands Action (1mb), ADA Executive summary (25kb).

 - Linking lives - creating solidarity with older people in developing countries (1077kb)

 - Accountability and fulfilment for older people in order to raise their dignity (139 kb mid-term) and final evaluation (2550Kb)

 Sub-Saharan Africa (1.73mb) Strengthening Social Protection to Protect and Mitigate the impact of HIV and AIDS and Poverty.

 Sub-Saharan Africa (2.5mb) Preventing HIV and AIDS and Alleviating it's Impact in Multi-generational Households.

 South East Asia (1.4Mb) Strengthening the CSO Network on Ageing as a Development Partner.